the-catman/objectab/README.md

 # storeData: null

-In reality, null is an object, however, since the object is so crowded, it'd get confusing, so I just put this here.
+In reality, null is an object, however, the object is crowded, and putting this there would make things confusing, so I just put this here.

 When storeData encounters `null`, it appends `8`.